Why you Need a Good Exercise Mat

 3. If a weight slips and drops on the floor during your strength training (I like neoprene coated weights for this reason), the cushion will help protect your floor from the impact.
 This can help prevent costly floor damage such as cracks in the tile, dings in cement or splintered wood.
 Standing on an exercise mat while lifting weights can reduce this risk.

-Can you think of any reasons we missed?
+Can you think of any other reasons?

 When will you use it?